Icheler/TU_Many_Bots/README.md

 ```
 Two capable robots are spawned into an unknown world.
-They must locate the exit, as well as a lost blind (no sensors) robot.
+They must locate the exit, as well as a blind robot, i.e. without visual sensors.
 They must guide the blind robot to the exit.
 ```